taylankabbani/Streaming-Pipeline/README.md

 1. **Metrics API**: Will stream data from `metrics.json` folder in the data_source dir.
 Access it using: http://192.168.0.1:5000/stream_data_metrics

-2. ** workorder API**: Will stream data from `workorder.json` folder in the data_source dir.
+2. **Workorder API**: Will stream data from `workorder.json` folder in the data_source dir.
 Will stream using endpoint.
 Access it using: http://192.168.0.1:5000/stream_data_workorder

 ### Pipeline
 This section describes the component in the Pipeline.